spacetelescope/jdaviz/docs/specviz/import_data.rst

 .. code-block:: python

-    from specutils import Spectrum1D
+    from specutils import Spectrum
-    spec1d = Spectrum1D.read("/path/to/data/file")
+    spec1d = Spectrum.read("/path/to/data/file")
     specviz = Specviz()
     specviz.load_data(spec1d, data_label="my_spec")
     specviz.show()

-You can also pass the path to a file that `~specutils.Spectrum1D` understands directly to the :py:meth:`~jdaviz.configs.specviz.helper.Specviz.load_data` method:
+You can also pass the path to a file that `~specutils.Spectrum` understands directly to the :py:meth:`~jdaviz.configs.specviz.helper.Specviz.load_data` method:

 .. code-block:: python